Winter Hiking For Beginners: Tips & Tricks For Hiking in the Snow

 Fight the Winter Blues

 Are you one of the 760,000 Canadians who struggle with Seasonal Affective Disorder (SAD)?
 Canadians and those like us who further from the equator are more likely to suffer from it.
-The longer days can cause our brains to create more melatonin than normal, so much that it creates depression-like symptoms.
+The longer nights can cause our brains to create more melatonin than normal, so much that it creates depression-like symptoms.
 One of the best ways to combat this is to get outside on those brilliantly sunny winter days – and hiking is the perfect way to do that!

 It’s Good For You